idrm/create-panono-backup/README.md

 Each run of the app will download your entire panorama set, which could easily stretch into the multi-gigabyte range (more so, if you elect to download the UPF files).
 Keep in mind the required bandwidth and disk space.

+### Would-be-nice-to-have list

+- Avoid having to deal with the Java setup process
+- Incremental backups
+- Enable downloading of cubemap images
+- Enable downloading of album data

 ### Disclaimer